university-of-auckland/conflex/README.md

     ``
 7. ~~Add —version/-v to command line options.~~
 8. ~~Update application inventory script to reflect these changes.~~
-9. Fix database prefix.
+9. ~~Fix database prefix.~~
 10. ~~Test the application configuration for spaces that don't exist.~~
 11. Change how information gets deleted from the database.
 These should not be committed until an update is completed and should be completed at the same time.
-12. Investigate null applications (e.g. Gallagher Command Center).
+12. ~~Investigate null applications (e.g. Gallagher Command Center).~~ Caused by the wiki API, not the capsule application.
-13. Update tests to get the config file from the main directory and correctly setup the Confluence and Database APIs.
+13. ~~Update tests to get the config file from the main directory and correctly setup the Confluence and Database APIs.~~
-14. Update README with new command line arguments.
+14. ~~Update README with new command line arguments.~~